-Finally, at the tenth time of asking, EnCana makes an appearance at a Medicine Hat court to answer charges of violating the Canada Wildlife Act.
-Judge Darwin Greaves decides that EnCana’s evidence is not sufficient to prevent the case from going to trial.
-Speaking at the preliminary enquiry is retired Suffield base commander Lt.-Col. Ken Steed.
-Judge Greaves expresses his admiration of the retired base commander: “I think some day history will one day look upon the good lieutenant-colonel as being heroic, not only in concerns to the environment but also taking on this unusual task.”
+EnCana makes an appearance at a Medicine Hat court to answer charges of violating the Canada Wildlife Act.
+The Court decides that EnCana’s evidence is not sufficient to prevent the case from going to trial.

 The Suffield Joint Review Panel releases its report and recommendation regarding EnCana’s proposed shallow gas infill project.
 The Panel recommends “that certain key requirements must be met before the proposed project or a variation of it could proceed.”
 The three requirements are as follows:

-The final day of the Suffield hearing began with the Government of Canada’s closing argument.
-The government reiterated its position that the evidence provided by EnCana to the Joint Review Panel is inadequate to support EnCana’s conclusion that the environmental effects of the proposed project are not likely to be significant.
-Counsel for the Suffield Coalition then responded by briefly reminding the Panel of the unresolved issues of enforcement and authority on CFB Suffield, including the National Wildlife Area.
+The Government of Canada reiterates its position that the evidence provided by EnCana to the Joint Review Panel is inadequate to support EnCana’s conclusion that the environmental effects of the proposed project are not likely to be significant.

-After a hiatus of several days, the hearing resumed for the closing arguments of the proponent and interveners.
-EnCana emphasized its claim to be a leader of sustainable development, its commitment to working with all interested parties, and its compliance with the precautionary principle in its project application.
+EnCana emphasizes its claim to be a leader of sustainable development, its commitment to working with all interested parties, and its compliance with the precautionary principle in its project application.
 All of these claims have been disputed by both the Suffield Coalition and the Government of Canada throughout the hearing.

-The Suffield Coalition’s counsel, Ms. Klimek, reiterated the Coalition’s position regarding the proposed project: “That this Panel should recommend that this application for the 1,275 wells and the 3 wells before the ERCB should be denied in its entirety.
+The Suffield Coalition’s counsel reiterates the Coalition’s position regarding the proposed project: “That this Panel should recommend that this application for the 1,275 wells and the 3 wells before the Energy Resources Conservation Board should be denied in its entirety.
 It is our position that no further drilling should be allowed in the National Wildlife Area – not now, not ever.
 There cannot be a compromise.
 A pilot in the NWA is not acceptable.
 Staging development over a longer period of time is not acceptable.
 This is an important area and it must be protected.
 What should be occurring in this area is that it should be restored, not degraded.”